williamboman/eureka/content/using-imagemagick-to-diff-images/index.md

 ## Leveraging stdout & stdin

 ImageMagick provides great support for pipes.
-We can use this to reduce the above commands into one, and in doing so we also avoid having to create intermediary files (`-` as a filename represents stdout/stdin, per common conventions):
+We can use this to reduce the above commands into a one-liner, and in doing so also avoid having to create intermediary files (`-` as a filename represents stdout/stdin, per common conventions):

 ```
 compare 2.png 1.png -highlight-color seagreen png:- | montage -geometry +4+4 2.png - 1.png png:-